mrryf/bachelor-thesis/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Build the thesis
+# 3. Build the Prestudy
-./scripts/build.sh prestudy
+./scripts/build.sh content/prestudy
 ```

-The compiled PDF will be available at `prestudy/main.pdf`.
+The compiled PDF will be available at `content/prestudy/main.pdf`.

 ## Project Overview

-The repository is divided into two main components:
+The repository is divided into two main components within the `content/` directory:
-- **Prestudy (`prestudy/`)**: Contains the current work for the Vorstudie.
+- **Prestudy (`content/prestudy/`)**: Contains the current work for the Vorstudie.
-- **Thesis (`thesis/`)**: Reserved for the main bachelor thesis work.
+- **Thesis (`content/thesis/`)**: Reserved for the main bachelor thesis work.

 The document is structured using the `subfiles` package.
-The main document for the prestudy is `prestudy/main.tex`.
+The main document for the prestudy is `content/prestudy/main.tex`.

 ### Key Features
-- **Modular Structure**: Each section is a separate file in `prestudy/sections/`.
+- **Modular Structure**: Each section is a separate file in `content/prestudy/sections/`.
 - **Automated Build System**: Custom shell scripts and GitHub Actions for continuous integration.
 - **Bibliography Management**: Integrated with Zotero via `pyzotero` for automated bibliography updates.
 - **Quality Assurance**: Automated checks for Table of Contents (TOC), List of Figures (LOF), and List of Tables (LOT) integrity.